JonathanYiv/hangman/README.md

 3. This project is one of several games I have created for The Odin Project, and I am especially proud of this one because I feel it divides things into smaller chunks and feels more organized than the previous few.

+4. If I were to add more features, I would probably have the script display a list of saved games and their respective word lengths when prompted to save/load a game.
+However, my desire to keep pushing foward is stronger.

-4. All in all, this was a fun project that was low to moderately challenging, but very exciting in terms of using serialization to 'save' the state of the game.
+5. All in all, this was a fun project that was low to moderately challenging, but very exciting in terms of using serialization to 'save' the state of the game.